sudh29/Interview_Questions/Python_ques3.md

 # How does garbage collection happen in python?

 Garbage collection in Python is the process by which the interpreter automatically reclaims memory that is no longer in use by the program.
 Python employs a garbage collector to manage memory and avoid memory leaks.
-The primary mechanism for garbage collection in Python is based on a technique called **reference counting, along with a **cycle detector to handle reference cycles.
+The primary mechanism for garbage collection in Python is based on a technique called **Reference counting** , along with a **Cycle detector** to handle reference cycles.

 Here's an overview of how garbage collection works in Python: